zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 product itself.
 I happen to share that sentiment and I have yet to meet someone who would rather spend time coding tests instead of features.

-Having made the transition to ML with a software engineer background, I can also confirm that having to do test automation for machine learning doesn't get easier.
+Having made the transition to ML with a software engineering background, I can also confirm that having to do test automation for machine learning doesn't get easier.
 To put it bluntly, ML models, especially those used in deep learning, are statistical black boxes.
 You can't break a model into smaller units and test